 However, you use your account, it can be a good idea to keep the balance as high as possible to maximise your interest savings.

 You can have more than one offset account attached to your loan.
 This allows you to keep funds and savings in special accounts, like forward planning for bills and holidays and still save you interest on you loan.

 How much could you save with an offset account?

-The amount of savings you make with an offset account will depend on your home loan interest rate and the amount you deposit into the account.
+The amount of savings you make with an offset account will depend on your home loan rates and the amount you deposit into the account.
 The more you deposit, the more you’ll save.

 |No offset account||With Qudos Bank offset account|